 Dallas has every type of lodging you could ever need from upscale to party to budget.

 Hilton Anatole is a great place for families to stay during the warm months.
 They’ve got a small water park on-site and lawn games like corn hole.
-The let anyone come to the water park so at times it is insanely crowded.
+They let anyone come to the water park so at times it is insanely crowded.

 Residence Inn Dallas Downtown

 Just don’t pay for parking here.
 There’s a cheap parking lot behind the hotel.
 Eventually, there will be a pool and hot tub but when we stayed it wasn’t done.
+Check current rates.

 Do not stay here if you have kids with you.
 It’s definitely a party hotel.
 The rooms are cute and the mini-bar is substantial.
+Check current rates.

 Do you have a favorite place in Dallas?
 We would love to check it out.
 Leave your recommendations in the comments below.